 What are the advantages and disadvantages?

-The main advantage of the annual accounting scheme is certainty – you know exactly how much you’re going to be paying each month.
+The main advantage of the annual accounting scheme is that you know exactly how much you’re going to be paying each month.
 Payments are made for nine months at a fixed rate, and then there’s a final tenth payment when you file your end of year return and then any additional VAT is paid or any excess VAT is recovered.

 The main disadvantage would be, if you’re entitled to a refund, then you’re delaying that refund until you get to the end of the year.